-Should you continue paying your student loans if there’s a chance that Joe Biden will forgive them?
+Should you continue paying your student loans if there’s a chance for Biden’s student loan forgiveness?

 During the payment pause and interest waiver, eligible borrowers could choose to continue making payments on their federal student loans.
 If they did this, the full amount of the payments would reduce the principal balance of the loan.